 UPDATE (5/20/19): Montana has increased its truck speed limits.
 You’ll now be able to legally drive at 70 mph, instead of 65 mph.

 Let’s suppose you’ve traveled west to get to Washington.
 You entered South Dakota on I-90, and continued west briefly passing through Wyoming, across Montana and Idaho.
 If you’ve been driving a 2-axle motorhome, towing a car, almost all of that has been under an 80-mph speed limit.
-Now here comes Washington, begging you to slow down by an absurd 20 mph, while only slowing the rest of traffic down by 5 mph.
-Yes, like Montana and California that sets up a 15-mph differential between your legal speed and the rest of traffic.
+Now here comes Washington, begging you to slow down by an absurd 20 mph, while only slowing the rest of traffic down by 5 mph (the legislatively set maximum is 75, though all of Washington’s Interstate highways currently have signs indicating 70 or lower).
+Yes, like Montana and California that can set up a 15-mph differential between your legal speed and the rest of traffic.